-Option Description сс Invokes the C compiler that compiles, optimizes, assembles, and link edits the program. argument Passes an argument to $cc$ (see $cc(1)$ for the arguments and their descriptions). -pca Invokes the pca optimizer that concurrentizes C by restructuring certain parts of code and adding parallel programming directives where possible. list Produces the annotated pca listing file, file.l.
-The content of this file varies depending on the value of the -lo command-line option (see Section 3.5.4, "listoptions").
+Option Description сс Invokes the C compiler that compiles, optimizes, assembles, and link edits the program. argument Passes an argument to cc (see $cc(1)$ for the arguments and their descriptions). -pca Invokes the pca optimizer that concurrentizes C by restructuring certain parts of code and adding parallel programming directives where possible. list Produces the annotated pca listing file, file.l.
+The content of this file varies depending on the value of the $-lo$ command-line option (see "listoptions" in Chapter 3).
 The default is to produce no listing file. keep Produces the file containing the concurrentized C source code, file.m , that is accepted by the compiler. -WK, Allows you to pass pca options on the command line.
-Do not insert a space between - WK , and the option(s).
-If you specify multiple options, separate each with a comma (,). -option Allows you to specify a pca command-line option listed in Table 1-3 and explained in Chapter 3, "PCA Command-Line Options". value Sets a value for a command-line option (see Chapter 3, "PCA Command-Line Options" for values). filename.c Uses the specified file as the C source file.
+Do not insert a space between -WK , and the option(s).
+If you specify multiple options, separate each with a comma (,). -option Allows you to specify a pca command-line option listed in Table 1-3 and explained in Chapter 3, "PCA Command-Line Options." value Sets a value for a command-line option (see Chapter 3, "PCA Command-Line Options" for values). filename.c Uses the specified file as the C source file.
 The file name must have a . c suffix.

-Table 1-2 Power C Command-Line Options to cc For exam ple, to compile a C program with -pca and the option -lo=l , enter: cc -pca -WK,-lo=l prog.c
+For example, to compile a C program with -pca and the option -lo=l, enter: cc -pca -WK, -lo=l prog.c